Rando-cal/ItsOver/README.md

 Themes:
-- Dark humor of end of world
+- Dark humor of with end of the world
 - 8-bit simple graphics
-- Digital vs waterclor aspects
+- Digital vs watercolor aspects

 Wants:
 - Additional weapon types